Introduction and Acknowledgements

-This year the ECE Senior Handbook Project has a new look.
-We updated ourselves to reflect the trends in industry to share technical information about new products and technologies through a focused technical summary.
+This year the ECE Senior Handbook Project continues the adventure to keep pace with how industry disseminates interesting and time worthy information.
+We share technical information about the research and technologies our students are working on through a focused technical summary.
 The technical note, or tech note (TN) for short, is a succinct article that focuses on a particular topic sharing the most relevant information to garner a reader’s interest.
 The reader has the vast reaches of the web and the authoritative scholarly literature to pursue and investigate the topic to satisfy their own curiosity.

-The topics for the tech notes of 2016 are drawn from the Senior Capstone project in Electrical and Computer Engineering (ECE).
+The topics for the tech notes of 2017 are drawn from the Senior Capstone project in Electrical and Computer Engineering (ECE).
 They reflect the subject matter that attracted the students to their senior Capstone project in the first place.
 While some are rich in detail, other TNs are less so.
 The less in detail for some is intentional, as several of the projects involve proprietary technologies.
-Disclosure of some aspects of the project would impact the U.S. Patent Office submissions filed during the Spring semester.
-We hope to update these TNs in the future.
+Disclosure of some aspects of the project would impact the U.S. Patent Office submissions filed during the Spring semester or proprietary information from industry who sponsored the project.
+We hope you enjoy reading what our ECE seniors learned about and gain some insight into their Capstone projects and the working prototypes they designed and delivered to their customers.

 The Handbook, and now the TNs, is a living set of topics, articles, and connections.
-Now, in Spring 2016, the TNs continue the four themes from previous years: design process, management, technologies, and communications and life skills.
-The seniors write on these topics to communicate how the topics impacted them, their classmates, and on society
+Now, in Spring 2017 the TNs continue the four themes from previous years: design process, management, technologies, and communications and life skills.
+The seniors write on these topics to communicate how the topics impacted them, their classmates, and on society.

 For the reader: we hope you enjoy learning about what we have learned over this last year.
 And, it takes you to places that we never imagined.